zhengpuas47/MerScope01/README.md

-## the Sentinal, Package for MERFISH imaging ##
+## the MerScope, Package for MERFISH imaging ##
-This is a repository of code developed in the [Zhuang lab](http://zhuang.harvard.edu) and the [Babcock lab](https://hazenbabcock.github.io/) for the acquisition of STORM movies. modified by Pu Zheng
+This is a repository of code developed in the [Zhuang lab](http://zhuang.harvard.edu) and the [Babcock lab](https://hazenbabcock.github.io/) for the acquisition of STORM movies.

+Modified by Pu Zheng to match MERFISH and chromatin imaging in Weissman lab.

 [Discussion Group](https://groups.google.com/d/forum/storm-analysis)